SPAAM-community/ancient-metagenomics-labs/README.md

 🔨 UNDER CONSTRUCTION 🔨

-This is [SPAAM community]() curated list of ancient metagenomics labs.
+This is a [SPAAM community](https://spaam-community.github.io/) curated list of ancient metagenomics labs.

 The purpose of this list to promote further collaboration between labs by making labs working in ancient metagenomics more visible.
 To submit a new lab, please submit using the form [here](https://github.com/SPAAM-community/ancient-metagenomics-labs/issues/new?assignees=&labels=new-lab&template=new_lab.yaml&title=Add+Name+of+Lab)